awesomephant/map-in-your-mind/directory-items/glyphs.md

 ---

 {% fig "/assets/images/glyphs/oliver-boulton-glyphs-1.png" "alt" "big" %}
-{% fig "/assets/images/glyphs/oliver-boulton-glyphs-2.png" "alt" "big" %}

 *Glyph(s)*

 A series of site-specific sculptural typographies, consisting of both made and found street furnitures.
 Conceived during a residency at the Hoffmitz Milken Center for Typography.

-A column support divides the path in one of two directions; traversing one way is an industrially produced steel bike-rack, which steers you away from the walls edge into space.
+A column support divides the path in one of two directions; traversing one way is an industrially produced steel bike-rack, which steers you away from the walls edge.
 Along the far wall, a heavy-duty steel fence encourages you to step forward.
 At the centre, a concrete road block stops you dead.

 The glyphs consider their likeness to syntax systems.
 Familiar street furnitures revealing themselves as embodied punctuative marks; be it a comma or connector between spaces and on occasion a more forcible physical delay.
 Breaking.
 Pausing.
 Stopping.
 Choreographing the flow through rooms.
 <br><br>

-{% fig "/assets/images/glyphs/oliver-boulton-glyphs-4.png" "alt" "left" %}
-{% fig "/assets/images/glyphs/oliver-boulton-glyphs-3.png" "alt" "left" %}
-{% fig "/assets/images/glyphs/oliver-boulton-glyphs-5.png" "alt" "left" %}
+{% fig "/assets/images/glyphs/oliver-boulton-glyphs-2.png" "alt" "big" %}